nicolasRuarte/olimpiadas-fvhn/guia.md

 User - 1 a n - OrderDetail

-User - 1 a 1 - Order
+User - 1 a n - Order

 User - 1 a n - Rating